Drought Monitoring and Reporting

 • Interpretation of impact, based on field information from municipality field staff for the affected areas concerning the following resources:

-Drought reports provide information on a regional basis; moisture conditions are reported for the Peace, Northern, Central and Southern Regions as illustrated in this map:
+The following strategies describe actions in support of drought and excess moisture monitoring and reporting of information on a regional basis; the Peace, Northern, Central and Southern Regions as illustrated in this map:

 Actions